antmicro/video-overlays/README.md

-# Video Overlays
+# Video Overlays Reference System

 Copyright (c) 2021-2022 [Antmicro](https://www.antmicro.com)

 ## Overview

 The Video Overlays project is a fully open source reference system for overlaying data onto a video stream on FPGA, based on the LiteX ecosystem and Zephyr RTOS.
-It provides an application with a CLI to control the OmniVision OV2640 camera configuration and a GPU IP Core to capture and process images.
+It provides an application with a CLI to control the OmniVision OV2640 camera configuration and a 2D GPU IP Core to capture and process images.
 The stream from the camera can be displayed directly via HDMI or can be first processed by the GPU to apply an overlay on top of it.

 ## Supported features